christophM/interpretable-ml-book/README.md

 ### v1.2 (IN PROGRESS) [html version]
 - Started section on neural network interpretation
 - Added chapter on feature visualization
+- Added SHAP chapter
+- Added Anchors chapter
+- Fixed error in logistic regression chapter: Logistic regression was predicting class "Healthy", but interpretation in the text was for class "Cancer".
+Now regression weights have the correct sign.

 ### v1.1 (2019-03-23) [Print version, ebook version]
 - Fixes wrong index in Cooks Distance summation (i -> j)